SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Systems/BPA_tests/BPA_Check_Cluster_SLNet_Connections.md

 # Check Cluster SLNet Connections BPA

-This BPA test checks if the SLNet connections between the agents are healthy.
+The Check Cluster SLNet Connections BPA is a cluster BPA that will triggger a local BPA on each agent that is reachable from the one initiating the cluster BPA, to check the connections between agents.
+It is important to know if there are issues with these connections as they are used for inter DMS communication.
+Running this BPA might indicate if there are potential problems.

 This BPA test is available on demand.
-You can [run it in System Center](xref:Running_BPA_tests) (on the *Agents > BPA* tab, available from DataMiner XXX), this BPA test is available by default.
+You can [run it in System Center](xref:Running_BPA_tests) (on the *Agents > BPA* tab, available from DataMiner 10.3.11), this BPA test is available by default.

 ## Metadata